Using Document-Based Questions with Nearpod

 In a Social Studies classroom, inquiry is one of the greatest forms of engagement.
 It accentuates the art of discovery and brings joy to learning.
 My first classroom adventure in inquiry was when I set up a document-based question activity for a class of 3rd graders.

 I wrapped a box and placed a rock inside of it.
 For 30 minutes, students were to predict what was inside the box.
 Curiosity ignited the students so much, we ended up spending over an hour!
 I realized then that students learned best when they were able to ask questions, explore and solve.
 Ever since I’ve made sure my lesson plans include enough time for a document-based question process.

 What is a Document-Based Question (DBQ)?

-A document is anything that can be analyzed for meaning in the context of your standards–a picture, a cartoon, a digital lesson, a text, or even…a box with a rock!
+A document is anything that can be analyzed for meaning in the context of your standards–a picture, a cartoon, a digital lesson, a text, a video or even…a box with a rock!

 There are many ways to engage with a Document Based Question.
 The two methods I have found most effective in my classroom are: Stanford Steps and ORQ from The Library of Congress.

 1. The Stanford Steps: The Stanford History Education Group offers this method through its Reading Like A Historian curriculum.
 The Stanford steps tasks students to explore a document students are tasked to Source, Close Read, Contextualize and Corroborate.

 2. The Library of Congress: In this method, students follow the process of “Observe, Reflect, Question” as they analyze primary sources.
 It is very similar to what many teachers refer to as “I see.
 I think.
 I wonder?”

 Explore more methods to incorporate inquiry in your classroom here.

 3. Looking to get started now?
 Explore more methods to incorporate inquiry in your classroom here.